Art-of-WiFi/UniFi-API-browser/README.md

 ### Requirements
 - a web server with PHP and cURL modules installed (tested on PHP Version 5.6.1 and cURL 7.42.1)
-- network access from this web server to the server and port on which the Unifi controller is running
+- network access from this web server to the server (and port) where the Unifi controller is running
-- clients using this tool should have internet access to be able to load the required css files because they are loaded from CDN's.
+- clients using this tool should have internet access to be able to load the required css files because they are loaded from CDNs.

 ### Installation
 Installation of this tool is quite straightforward.
-The easiest way to do this is by using git clone which also allows for easy updates:
+The easiest way to do this is by using `git clone` which also allows for easy updates:
 - open up a terminal window on your server and cd to the root folder of your web server (on Ubuntu this is `/var/www/html`) and execute the following command from your command prompt:
 ```bash
 git clone https://github.com/malle-pietje/Unifi-API-browser.git